-DeWitt resident Sally Banowetz passed away in late August, but her memory will live on through a memorial endowment fund in her honor.
+DeWitt resident Sally Banowetz passed away in 2020, but her memory lives on through a memorial endowment fund in her honor.

 Sally and her husband, Paul, had 15 children, 40 grandchildren and 50 great grandchildren.
-The Banowetz family decided to create a lasting legacy to honor their parents by establishing The Paul and Sally Banowetz Family Scholarship Fund with the LincolnWay Community Foundation.
-Memorial gifts to the endowment fund are invested and will provide an annual source of funding for a scholarship — forever.
+The Banowetz family decided to create a lasting legacy to honor their parents by establishing The Paul and Sally Banowetz Family Scholarship Fund.

 Sally was an avid quilter and baker.
 She and her husband loved square dancing and attended many state and national square dance conventions.
 Sally enjoyed family motorcycle rides and playing cards.
 She was a member of St. Joseph Catholic Church, St. Joseph Guild and St. Joseph Altar and Rosary Society.